 Available 17- or 18-inch alloy wheels

-Standard power-operated and heated side mirrors with integrated turn signals
+Standard power-operated heated side mirrors with integrated turn signals

 Optional heated windshield-washer nozzles

 Interior The S80's center controls sit on a thin metal panel pioneered in the S40 compact sedan.
-Luxurious touches include optional real wood trim with wood steering wheel.
+Luxurious touches include optional real wood trim with a wood-accented steering wheel.
 The back bench has a standard 60/40-split folding function for increased cargo capacity.
 Interior features include:

-Standard leather steering wheel, shifter and brake handle
+Standard leather-wrapped steering wheel, shifter and brake handle

 Optional heated front and rear seats